AdityaSinghGit/Cocktail-app/README.md

 # Cocktail App

-A new Flutter project.
-Cocktail app is an application that allows cocktail lovers to discover new cocktails and find cocktails based on the ingredients they have or want to use.
+Cocktail app is a Flutter based mobile application that allows cocktail lovers to discover new cocktails and find cocktails based on the ingredients they have or want to use.

 ## Getting Started